OpenNebula/website/content/product/operation_references/configuration_references/template.md

 | `EJECT_CDROM`                   | Value `YES` will signal to eject the CD with the `context.sh` file when (re)contextualization is finished.                                                                                                                                                                                                                                                                                                                                                                                                         | Windows   |

 {{< alert title="Note" color="success" >}}
-By default, FireEdge does not allow you to create or modify the `START_START` field.
+By default, FireEdge does not allow you to create or modify the `START_SCRIPT` field.
 It can only be modified if the `START_SCRIPT_BASE64` field does not exist.

 FireEdge prioritises the `START_SCRIPT_BASE64` field when the form field is filled in.{{< /alert >}}